uwmadison-chm/breath_web/README.md

 Change experiment settings and add subjects in the Django admin interface.

+## Contributing

+This app is completely unmaintained, and provided for historical and open science purposes.
+There are no current plans to maintain it again.
+To make changes, please fork this repository and edit in your fork.

 ## Credits

 This app was developed at the Waisman Center for Brain Imaging, for a study run by [Daniel Levinson](mailto:danlevinson@gmail.com).
 Web code was written by [Nate Vack](mailto:njvack@wisc.edu) and Flash code was written by [David Gagnon](mailto:djgagnon@wisc.edu).